zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

   This command can be invoked in two ways:

-  1. If you already have a local clone of the zephyr repository and want to create a west installation around it, you can use the ``-l`` switch to pass its path to west, as in: ``west init -l path/to/zephyr``.
+  1. If you already have a local clone of the zephyr repository and want to create a west workspace around it, you can use the ``-l`` switch to pass its path to west, as in: ``west init -l path/to/zephyr``.
 This is the only reason to use ``-l``.

-  2. Otherwise, omit ``-l`` to create a new installation from a remote manifest repository.
+  2. Otherwise, omit ``-l`` to create a new workspace from a remote manifest repository.
 You can give the manifest URL using the ``-m`` switch, and its revision using ``--mr``.
 For example, invoking west with: ``west init -m https://github.com/zephyrproject-rtos/zephyr --mr v1.15.0`` would clone